-- The equivalent of a UK upper second class honours degree of which approximately 50% is comprised of Modern Foreign Languages or a similar subject.
-Alternatively, applicants who have achieved a lower second class honours degree will be considered in conjunction with having resided in a country where the national language corresponds with the language you wish to teach (If your degree is from an overseas institution you must apply for a Statement of Comparability from NARIC).
+- The equivalent of a UK 2:2 honours degree of which approximately 50% is comprised of Modern Foreign Languages or a similar subject.
+Alternatively, applicants who have achieved a lower second class honours degree will be considered in conjunction with having resided in a country where the national language corresponds with the language you wish to teach (If your degree is from an overseas institution you must apply for a Statement of Comparability from NARIC)

 Months of entry

 The PGCE Secondary MFL course is the first phase of three-year entitlement for beginning teachers.

 The first phase of the entitlement is the Core Content Framework and this is embedded into all of our ITE courses.
 The PGCE Secondary MFL course is accredited by the DfE, and upon successful completion you will be recommended for Qualified Teacher Status (QTS).
 During our last Ofsted Inspection we were graded as “Outstanding” for all aspects of our provision.

 Subject pedagogy (how to teach the subject for understanding) is explored in an innovative university / partnership model known as the POD (Professional Opportunities and Development).
 The POD involves a ‘hybrid space’ where university tutors and classroom practitioners work together.
 This model provides trainees with the ‘best of both worlds’, opportunities to work with research relevant university professionals with an abundance of experience in teacher training and school practitioners with experience of delivering the National Curriculum and experts in current classroom practice.
 The ITE course is delivered using a blended approach and follows a ‘knowledge rich’ curriculum that is current and evidence based.